Frank Burnell-Nugent

-Brigadier-General Frank Henry Burnell-Nugent, (5 September 1880 – 12 March 1942), born Frank Henry Nugent, was an English first-class cricketer and British Army officer.
+Brigadier-General Frank Henry Burnell-Nugent, (born Nugent; 5 September 1880 – 12 March 1942) was a British Army officer and an English first-class cricketer.
 Burnell-Nugent had a distinguished career in the army, serving with the Rifle Brigade between 1899 and 1933 and seeing action in the Second Boer War and the First World War.
 As a cricketer, he made one appearance in first-class cricket for Hampshire.

 Early life and military service

 Frank Nugent was the son of Albert Llewellyn Nugent, 3rd Baron Nugent (of Austria), and his wife, Elizabeth Baltazzi, he was born at The Vyne estate near Basingstoke in September 1880.
 He was educated firstly at the Horris Hill School preparatory school, before attending Winchester College.
 From Winchester, he went up to the Royal Military College at Sandhurst.
 He graduated from there into the Rifle Brigade as a second lieutenant in November 1899.
 In March 1901, was seconded to serve with the Mounted Infantry in the Second Boer War in South Africa.
 Nugent was seriously wounded during the war, but was decorated for his participation with the Queen's South Africa Medal with four clasps.
 Shortly after the conclusion of the war, he received a regular commission as a lieutenant in the 3rd Battalion of his regiment in August 1902.

 Nugent made a single appearance in first-class cricket as a wicket-keeper for Hampshire against Worcestershire at Worcester in the 1905 County Championship.
 Batting twice in the match, he was dismissed without scoring by Ted Arnold in Hampshire's first innings, while in their second innings he was dismissed for the same score by George Wilson.
 He married Ellen Burnell in 1905, and would later change his surname to Burnell-Nugent in the second-half of 1916.
 In the army, he was promoted to captain in March 1905.
 In April 1910, he was seconded to serve as an adjutant with the Leeds and University of Manchester contingents of the Officers' Training Corps.